Home/Blog/Lifestyle/Yoga/Yoga for Diabetes: 6 Essential Yoga Poses for Diabetes Patient

 5. Begin with awareness in the right foot, then move on to the right knee, and slowly move towards your head.

-6. Keep breathing slowly, and allow your breath to relax the incoming breath energises the body, and outgoing breathing brings relaxation.
+6. Keep breathing slowly.
 Just be with your body and breathe.
 Surrender the whole body to the floor and relax.
 Make sure you don’t fall asleep.

-7. After 10-20 minutes, when you feel fully relaxed and keep your eyes closed.
-Slowly roll onto your right side.
+7. After 10-20 minutes, slowly roll onto your right side, keeping your eyes closed.
 Lie in that position for some time.
 Then taking the support of the right hand.
 Gently sit up into a seated pose.

 8. Keep your eyes closed and take a few deep breaths in and out as you gradually become aware of your environment and the body.
-When you feel complete, slowly and gently open your eyes.
+When you are ready, slowly and gently open your eyes.

 7. Legs-Up-the-Wall Pose